 - Just as I urged you to remain in Ephesus before traveling into Macedonia, so you should solemnly charge some men not to teach other doctrines,

-- nor to pay attention to fables and endless genealogies, which brings meaningless controversies rather than the stewardship of God, the stewardship by faith.
+- nor to pay attention to fables and endless genealogies, which bring meaningless controversies rather than the stewardship of God, the stewardship by faith.

-- And the goal of this instruction is love from a pure heart, and a good conscience, and sincere faith.
+- And the goal of this instruction is ^love from a pure heart, and a good conscience, and a sincere faith.

-- From which some – having missed the mark – have turned away to worthless discussion;
+- From which some – having missed the mark – were turned away to worthless discussion,

-- We did – and do – know that the law is good if someone uses it lawfully,
+- Yet we *know that the law is good if someone uses it lawfully,

-- having known – and knowing – this: that the law isn’t laid down for the righteous, but the lawless and rebellious, the ungodly and sinful, the unholy and profane, the patricidal and matricidal, manslayers,
+- *knowing this: that the law isn’t laid down for the righteous, but for the lawless and rebellious, the ungodly and sinful, the unholy and profane, the patricidal and matricidal, murderers,

 - according to the gospel of the glory of the blessed God, with which I was entrusted.

-- I have gratitude for the One who strengthened me – the Anointed Lord Jesus – that He considered me faithful, having appointed me to service,
+- I have gratitude for the One who strengthened me – the Anointed Jesus our Lord – that He considered me faithful, having appointed me to service,

 - though formerly being a blasphemer and a persecutor and violently insolent.
 But I was shown mercy because – being ignorant – I did it in unbelief.

-- But the grace of our Lord greatly abounded in faith and love, which are in Jesus the Anointed.
+- But the grace of our Lord greatly abounded with faith and ^love, which are in Jesus the Anointed.

 - The saying is trustworthy and worthy of all acceptance: that Jesus the Anointed came into the world to save sinners, of whom I am chief.

-- But I was shown mercy because of this, so that in me (the chief sinner) Jesus the Anointed might prove His perfect patience as an example to the men who are about to believe in Him for the life of ages.(4)“life of ages” is literal, and captures the duration as well as the quality of the life, which the traditional interpretation of “eternal life” doesn’t.
-The word translated “ages” (αἰώνιον) is the adjective form of the Greek word “αἰών” (aion), which is used – for example – in Matthew 24:3 “what are the signs of your coming and the end of the age?”
-Virtually all lexicons define αἰών (the noun form) as “age”, but some want to change the adjective form’s meaning to “eternal” instead of “age-long” or “of ages”.
-This despite “of ages” conveying a similar – and more literally accurate – meaning.
+- But I was shown mercy because of this, so that in me (the chief sinner) Jesus the Anointed might prove His perfect patience as an example to the men about to believe in Him for the life of ages.4“life of ages” is literal, and captures the duration as well as the quality of the life, which the traditional interpretation of “eternal life” doesn’t.
+The word translated “ages” (αἰώνιον) is the adjective form of the Greek word “αἰών” (aion), which is used – for example – in Matthew 24:3 “what are the signs of your coming and the end of the age?”.

 - I entrust this charge to you my child Timothy – according to the preceding prophecies concerning you – that by them you might wage the good war,

-- holding to faith and a good conscience which some – having cast it away – have caused shipwreck concerning the faith.
+- having faith and a good conscience which some – having cast it away – shipwrecked concerning the faith.

-- Among whom are Hymenaeus and Alexander, who I handed over to the Adversary(6)“Adversary” is the Greek word “Σατανᾶς” (Satanas).
-It’s typically transliterated into English as “Satan” and treated as a proper name, which it’s not; it’s a descriptive title.
-It’s actually a noun of Hebrew origin which means “adversary”.
-It’s used of any adversary In the Old Testament, though the New Testament usage is far more specific. so they might be taught through punishment(7)“they might be taught through punishment” is one word in Greek.
+- Among whom are Hymenaeus and Alexander, whom I handed over to Satan so they might be taught through punishment6“they might be taught through punishment” is one word in Greek.
 It specifically refers to the training of children by “chastisement”; i.e. punishments/discipline to train them to behave correctly. not to blaspheme.

 Click to Collapse this Chapter